nuxt-modules/ngrok/docs/content/en/index.md

 [ngrok](https://github.com/bubenshchykov/ngrok) integration for [Nuxt](https://nuxtjs.org/).

 ngrok exposes your localhost to the world for easy testing and sharing!
-No need to mess with DNS or deploy just to have others test out your changes
+No need to mess with DNS or deploy just to have others test out your changes.

 ## Key features